Abortion services

 - phone: 028 9031 6100

-If you're under 16 years old, your parents do not usually need to be told.
-The doctor or nurse may encourage you to tell a parent, carer or other adult you trust, but they will not make you.
+If you're under 16 years old, the doctor or nurse may encourage you to tell a parent, carer or other adult you trust, but they will not make you.

-If there are any safeguarding concerns they will talk to you about how best to address these.
+If staff think you are at risk of harm, they will talk to you about how best to address this.

 How to get an abortion